Dispatches Of Discontent: Protesters Of Immigration Ban Take To The Streets

 Even as demonstrators have taken to the streets in several cities, protests continue to pack major international airports in the U.S.

-The arrivals hall at Los Angeles International Airport filled with signs and loud chants — well before the protest's scheduled start time Sunday, NPR's Kirk Siegler reports.
+The arrivals hall at Los Angeles International Airport filled not only with signs and loud chants — well before the protest's scheduled start time — but also with a number of lawyers, NPR's Kirk Siegler reports.

+He notes attorneys scattered throughout the crowd holding signs of their own, only these signs are offering their free legal services for those who could use them.

+And there may indeed be some who do.
+Some distressed family members are in the gathering too, Kirk reports.
+He says it is believed that there are still people detained behind the main gates.